Conversion-Digital/headless-basics-data/README.md

 ## Overview

-The **cd-headless-data** project aims to provide reusable building blocks for a headless CMS ecosystem.
+The **headless-basics-data** project aims to provide reusable building blocks for a headless CMS ecosystem.
 Here, youU+0060ll find code to:

 - **Fetch** data from various CMS platforms (currently focusing on Umbraco Heartcore, Kontent, and Contentful).
 - **Render** content for pages, sub-components, and dynamic data using a multi-site structure.